gabefinch/anagram/README.md

-This Sinatra web app takes a string and a list of strings and returns strings from the list that are anagrams of the initial string.
+This is a Sinatra web app written during the first week of Epicodus bootcamp as an exercise in writing Ruby methods.
+Given input of a primary string and an array of other strings, the website returns all strings from the array that are anagrams of the primary string.
+The method has test coverage using Rspec in accordance with Epicodus' emphasis on BDD.